- Compare

 Nakamoto Coefficient

-Cronos Nakamoto Coefficient is the same as Polygon Nakamoto Coefficient
+Cronos Nakamoto Coefficient is 19.99% lower than Polygon Nakamoto Coefficient

 Validators